fmstacco/data-maturity-assessment/README.md

 # Objective

-This project aims to deliver a professional website of a business consultancy focused on data analysis and data science, so that potential customers - small and medium -sized companies - know the services offered and the benefits they will have through them.
+This project aims to deliver an interactive website where potential customers - small and medium -sized companies - will be able to self -assess the maturity level of their company data management.

 # User Experience (UX)